jaclyntan/netlify-cms-widget-rating/README.md

 ### Rebuilding

-If you are rebuilding this package for production you'll need to make sure you update the Control and Preview names before running `npm run build`.
+If you are rebuilding this package for production you'll need to make sure you update the Control and Preview names before running `npm run build`. eg.

-1. Rename the exports in `src/index.js`.
-For example, if your widget is `netlify-cms-widget-awesome`, you would do:
   ```js
   if (typeof window !== 'undefined') {
   window.RatingControl = Control